mgabilo/wiki2corpus/README.md

 https://meta.wikimedia.org/wiki/Data_dump_torrents#English_Wikipedia

 The goal is to produce a large set of plain-text sentences that can be processed by automated natural language processing tools.
-The script does not produce a complete text-only reproduction of the articles, although the resulting output is mostly complete.

-The output is a set of labeled articles, each of which includes one sentence per line.

-## Limitations
+## Transformations

-* A few sentences that were in the original article may not be outputted.
-For example, inadequate processing of the markup can result in something that doesn't look like a sentence, causing it to be filtered out.
+* Sentences are outputted one per line, using a pre-existing sentence boundary detector that comes packaged

+* Some sentences are thrown out, since emphasis is on clean data rather than 100% retrieval

+* Most processing of markup is done using regular expressions

 * The following pieces of information are not outputted in general: URLs, citations, talk pages, section labels, and lists.

-* This script is only tested on Ubuntu 16.04 and it won't run easily outside of a Unix-like environment.
+* Articles are labeled

+* URLs are replaced by the word -URL-

+* The italics, bold or quotations around single words (pronouns or words in WordNet) are removed; otherwise, the italics, bold or quotations are changed into double quotes

+* WikiMedia [[links]] are replaced by plain text

+* WikiMedia [[links|substitute text]] are replaced by plain substitute text

+* Some HTML such &<i></i>quot; or line break tags are processed, including many &lt;ref&gt; tags, and enclosed referenced sections removed

+* WikiMedia [[WikiPedia:Talk]] or [these types of links] replaced by quoted contents

+* Post-processing rules throw out sentences with garbage:

+** Sentences with certain non-alphanumeric characters

+** Sentences with an odd-number of quotations (mismatched)

+** Sentences not starting with an uppercase character and terminating with punctuation

 ## Prerequisites

+This script is only tested on Ubuntu 16.04 and it won't run easily outside of a Unix-like environment.
 The following dependencies are required (these are Ubuntu 16.04 package names):

 ```
 php sed python3 python3-nltk perl